CPD Ref: C-101730

 Domains: Clinical practice, Professionalism

-The sixth part of the glaucoma programme looks at how to accurately assess the visual field to identify important signs of glaucoma.
+The sixth part of the glaucoma series focuses on accurately evaluating the visual field to identify important signs of glaucoma.

 Topics: Glaucoma, NICE, SIGN, Management, Referral, Threshold, SITA, ZATA, Static, Kinetic, FDT.